kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - Lvl 24 fisher on route 12 gains omanyte and kabuto
   - Lvl 35 beauty on route 20 swaps her seaking with a vaporeon
   - Lvl 20 rocker in vermilion gym replaces one voltorb with pikachu
-  - Lvl 29 rocker on route 12 replaces its voltorb and electrode with electabuzz and jolteon
+  - Lvl 29 rocker on route 12 replaces his voltorb and electrode with electabuzz and jolteon
-  - Lvl 48 juggler in victory road 2F replaces its mr. mime with tangela an golem
+  - Lvl 48 juggler in victory road 2F replaces his mr. mime with tangela an golem
   - Lvl 34 juggler in fuschia gym with drowzee and kadabra replaced by cooltrainer-f with golbat and venomoth (easter egg)
   - Lvl 31 juggler in fuschia gym with drowzees and kadabras becomes lvl 33 with oddish, gastly, venonat, and koffing
   - Lvl 38 juggler in fuschia gym exchanges his hypno for two exeggute